Oil Refining Market Size and Share

 By Ownership: NOCs Dominate While Independents Adapt Fastest

 National oil companies held 54% of the oil refining market share in 2024, using secure crude access and government capital to build integrated sites that displace traditional majors.
-Saudi Aramco's multi-site downstream push and ADNOC's Ruwais upgrades typify how NOCs leverage resource depth to lock in Asian offtake agreements.
-CNOOC's USD 2.74 billion Ningbo revamp underscores state firms' scale advantage, extending reach into domestic polymer niches and regional product exports.
+Saudi Aramco's multi-site downstream push and ADNOC's Ruwais upgrades typify how NOCs leverage their resource depth to secure Asian offtake agreements.
+CNOOC's USD 2.74 billion Ningbo revamp underscores the scale advantage of state firms, extending their reach into domestic polymer niches and regional product exports.

 Oil Refining Market: Market Share by Ownership